swup/fragment-plugin/README.md

 ## Things I would like to discuss:

-- [ ] `containers` as an array of single element selectors (`querySelector`, not `querySelectorAll`).
-That's the only reliable way I can think of to make sure both the incoming and current document contain the same elements
 - [ ] Animations for fragments
+- [ ] Right now, every selector in the `replace` array will be matched using `querySelector`, not `querySelectorAll`.
+That's the only reliable way I can think of to make sure both the incoming and current document contain the same elements.